-#12 Updated by Jordan Hubbard almost 3 years ago
+#12 Updated by Jordan Hubbard about 3 years ago

 I think it might only be necessary for major upgrades - between 9 and 10 (this is something Suraj needs because the new 10 environment is so alien to the 9 environment) or between any build we deem "ABI breaking" with any previous build, e.g. it's like a reboot=yes update but MOAR SO.
 More like omg_the_world_has_changed_and_zombies_are_in_the_whitehouse=yes flag material.

-#14 Updated by Sean Fagan almost 3 years ago
+#14 Updated by Sean Fagan about 3 years ago

 I've got three changes: one for freenas-pkgtools, one for fn9, and one for fn10.
 (The latter two being for startup.)